guojing0/count-graph-homs/README.md

 ### Installation

-The developer is working towards merging the code into the SageMath codebase, so that users could use it dierctly in SageMath.
+The developer is working towards merging the code into the SageMath codebase, so that users could use it in SageMath directly.

 The current recommended way to use `count-graph-hom` is from source: